Epistle: Eastern churches

 In the Divine Liturgy of the Eastern Orthodox Church and the Byzantine Rite Catholics the Epistle reading is called the Apostol (the same name is given to the lectionary from which it is read).
 The Apostol includes the Acts of the Apostles as well as the Epistles, but never the Apocalypse (Revelation of John).
-Unlike the Latin Rite there are never readings from the Old Testament.
+Unlike in the Latin liturgical rites, there are never readings from the Old Testament.
 There are Epistle lessons for every day of the year, except for weekdays during Great Lent, when the Divine Liturgy is not celebrated.
 These daily Epistle readings are a part of the Paschal cycle, being ultimately dependent upon the date of Pascha (Easter).
 There are also lessons appointed for the feast days of numerous saints and commemorations.
 There may be one, two, or three readings from the Apostol during a single Liturgy.
 The Epistle is read between the Prokeimenon and the Alleluia.
 The Epistle reading is always linked to a reading from the Gospel, though some services, such as Matins, will have a Gospel lesson, but no Epistle (Vespers on a number of feast days (typically for Apostles) will also have three epistle readings but no Gospel).
 A number of services besides the Divine Liturgy will have an Epistle and Gospel reading.
 Such services often include a Prokeimenon and Alleluia as well.
 The Epistle is chanted by the reader, though at a Hierarchical Liturgy (a Divine Liturgy celebrated by a bishop), it is read by a deacon.
 The one who chants the Epistle also reads the verses of the Prokeimenon.